 From bright and beachy hangouts serving oat milk flat whites and design-led warehouses to late-night haunts with indulgent menus

-Dubai’s coffee culture is thriving, thanks to a burgeoning scene of cool homegrown cafes and coffee shops serving from sunrise all the way into the small hours.
-Be it a health-focused vegan eatery in a garden setting, hipster co-working space, cavernous city centre hangout, boutique-cum-coffee shop or a vibrant bolthole with a killer dessert menu, here are the best cafés and coffee shops in Dubai to start your 2024 off right.
+Dubai’s coffee scene is booming, thanks to a growing scene of cool homegrown cafes and coffee shops serving from before sunrise all the way into the small hours.
+Be it a health-focused vegan eatery in a garden setting, hipster co-working space, cavernous city centre hangout, concept store or a vibrant bolthole with a killer dessert menu, here are the best cafés and coffee shops in Dubai for 2025.

 Origins sits on the ground floor of DIFC’s Gate Village, turning the heads of passers-by with its brilliant lights and gleaming white and cool slate interiors.
-Perennially packed with elegant locals – the sign of a great coffee shop – this cavernous space merges the worlds of art and coffee, delivering a design-led aesthetic filled with textures, lines and curves and offering everything from espresso and filter to drip and milk-based serves (of which there are plenty of types to choose from, including coveted Oatly).
+Perennially packed with elegant locals – the sign of a great coffee shop – this cavernous space merges the worlds of art and coffee.
+One of the best coffee shops in Dubai, the design-led aesthetic filled with textures, lines and curves and offering everything from espresso and filter to drip and milk-based serves (of which there are plenty of types to choose from, including coveted Oatly).
 The coffee shop and hangout also serves a variety of moreish, and highly Instagrammable, pastries and cakes, along with artisan teas.
 The space comes alive at night, open until 10:30pm on weekdays and midnight on weekends and is the place to enjoy a late-night coffee meet in DIFC.

 Gate Village 8, DIFC; @orijins